Rediscovering the Art of Swiss Chocolate

 A red and black logo featuring a sailing ship with leaves as sails above the word 'carrack'

 Following the brand strategy development, we sought to develop packaging that would visually translate and clearly interpret these core concepts.
-A pre-determined budget allowed me to work with graphic designers who were the right fit for the brand’s unique essence: sincerity, curiosity, disruption, inclusivity, and nostalgia.

 Colorful chocolate bar wrappers with labels featuring branding, cacao content, and other details.

-The element of surprise was delivered by a talented illustrator who developed six distinct patterns for the inside of the packaging.
-Each pattern reflected not just the flavour profile of the chocolate but also the distinct culture of the cocoa's source country.
-These vibrant, intricate designs contrasted strikingly with the simple exterior, giving the brand a distinct, surprising edge within the competitive landscape.
+Each pattern reflects not just the flavour profile of the chocolate but also the distinct culture of the cocoa's source country.
+These vibrant, intricate designs contrast strikingly with the simple exterior, giving the brand a distinct, surprising edge within a competitive landscape.

 Black coffee packaging label with gold and red text indicating a dark chocolate-flavored coffee called 'Carrack.'
 It features a large central 'OAPA' and details about origin, terroir, supplier, variety, and vintage, along with nutritional information and an 80g weight.